Matcham89/appdev-infra/README.md

 ### Authentication

-Once the bootstrap is complete, the following details need to be updated to both CD worflow's for the deployment:
+Once the bootstrap is complete, the following details need to be updated to GitHub secrets for both IAC CD worflow's and for the Application workflow in `appdev-application`:

-`cd-iac-pr.yml(pullrequest)`

-`cd-iac-ps.yml(merge)`

 * SERVICE_ACCOUNT